massdriver-cloud/docs/docs/applications/github-action/02-gcp.md

 ---
-id: applications-container-repositories-gcp
+id: applications-github-action-gcp
-slug: /applications/container-repositories/gcp
+slug: /applications/github-action/gcp
-title: GCP Container Repositories
+title: GCP
-sidebar_label: GCP Container Repositories
+sidebar_label: GCP
 ---

 To push your container image to GCP from GitHub, you'll need to follow this guide.
 We'll start by creating a new repository, then go through the steps to set up keyless authentication from GitHub to GCP.